June McCarroll: Early life

 McCarroll was born and raised in the Adirondacks.
 McCarroll's mother Adaline died December 9, 1867, when McCarroll was only five months old.
 By the 1880 census, her now remarried father, and his family was living in Emporia, Kansas, where he served a time as mayor.
 By 1888 her father had abandoned his second wife and son in Kansas and moved to Los Angeles, California, where McCarroll later joined him.
 On December 31, 1896, June Adaline Whittelsey, age 29, married Timothy Preston Hill, age 36, in Los Angeles, in a ceremony performed by Rev. J. Thomson of the Unity Church.
-Mr. Hill was a Massachusetts native living in Los Angeles as early as 1888.
-It was a short-lived relationship, and by 1900 they had separated.
+Hill was a Massachusetts native living in Los Angeles as early as 1888.
 The 1900 Los Angeles census shows McCarroll as June Hill, physician, married three years but no husband in household.
-According to the 1910 census, 1900 was the same year of McCarroll's second marriage to James R. Robertson.
-As the final divorce from Hill did not take place until November 1915, likely her marriage to Robertson was common-law.
+According to the 1910 census, 1900 was the year of McCarroll's second marriage to James R. Robertson.

 McCarroll attended a medical college in Chicago, then eventually moved back to Southern California in 1904 with her second husband, James R. Robertson.
 They had hoped that the desert climate would help him recuperate from tuberculosis, but Robertson died in 1914.
 Within two years, she had remarried, this time to Frank Taylor McCarroll, the local station manager for the Southern Pacific Railroad.
 From 1907 to 1916, she was the only physician regularly practicing in the vast desert between the Salton Sea and Palm Springs.
 She was also the only physician serving the five Indian reservations in the area on behalf of the Bureau of Indian Affairs.